Socially Responsible Investing: Why it matters?

 Here are a few points that can help you become a socially responsible investor:

-– Know the difference: The first and foremost important step to become a socially responsible investor is to know the difference between traditional and responsible investing.
+The first and foremost important step to becoming a socially responsible investor is to know the difference between traditional and responsible investing.
 The difference might be in returns that you get from your investments.
 The returns from socially responsible investing may differ a little from the traditional one as you might be leaving behind a lot of high return investment options.
 However, always remember the reason why you have opted for this way of investing.